spiral/docs/docs/en/basics/orm.md

-# The Basics — Databases and ORM
+# The Basics — Database and ORM

 The spiral framework provides a component `spiral/cycle-bridge` to work with the ORM and database in your application.